1-Day River Rafting Trip

 Trip Itinerary

-Meet your guides near the Nordheimer Campground put-in in the morning.
-We will shuttle you to/from the river as needed from there.
+Meet your guides at the put-in in the morning.
+We will head to the river from there.

 After pre-trip instruction and a swim test we launch for a day of action packed white water rafting!
 The trip has a mellow beginning and end giving us time to warm up and wind down.